fariza1743/fariza1743/README.md

 FPGA • RTL Design • Yosys • Icarus Verilog • CUDA • Linux • Git

 * Highlights

-Ph.D. student in Electrical and Computer Engineering at UTEP B.Sc. in Electrical and Electronic Engineering from BUET 1st Place in NSSD LAST-X LLM for Security Challenge Second place in the ICCD 2025 LLMs for Hardware Design Challenge
+Ph.D. student in Electrical and Computer Engineering at UTEP <br>
+B.Sc. in Electrical and Electronic Engineering from BUET <br>
+1st Place in NSSD LAST-X LLM for Security Challenge <br>
+Second place in the ICCD 2025 LLMs for Hardware Design Challenge

 ## Connect With Me